Codeception/codeception.github.com/docs/modules/Asserts.md

 <div class="btn-group" role="group" style="float: right" aria-label="..."><a class="btn btn-default" href="https://github.com/Codeception/module-asserts/tree/master/src/Codeception/Module/Asserts.php"><strong>source</strong></a><a class="btn btn-default" href="https://github.com/Codeception/Codeception/blob/3.1/docs/modules/Asserts.md">3.1</a><a class="btn btn-default" href="https://github.com/Codeception/Codeception/blob/2.5/docs/modules/Asserts.md">2.5</a><a class="btn btn-default" href="https://github.com/Codeception/Codeception/blob/1.8/docs/modules/Asserts.md">1.8</a></div>

 # Asserts
+### Installation

+If you use Codeception installed using composer, install this module with the following command:

+{% highlight yaml %}
+composer require --dev codeception/codeception/module-asserts

+{% endhighlight %}

+Alternatively, you can enable `Asserts` module in suite configuration file and run

+{% highlight yaml %}
+codecept init upgrade4

+{% endhighlight %}

+This module was bundled with Codeception 2 and 3, but since version 4 it is necessary to install it separately.
+Some modules are bundled with PHAR files.
+Warning.
+Using PHAR file and composer in the same project can cause unexpected errors.

+### Description

 Special module for using asserts in your tests.